Magi-Nation: Creature Listing

 Ballistic Baldar

 A weird offshoot of the baldars, the ballistic baldars enjoy vaulting through the air, frequently leaping from cliff-sides.
-Almost as if they are trying to fly, a ballistic baldar will gladly leap from a cliff, barrelling into creatures below with the same enthusiasm that ordinary baldars wade into a fracas.
+Almost as if they are trying to fly, a ballistic baldar will gladly leap from a cliff, barrelling into creatures below with the same enthusiasm that ordinary baldars exhibit when wading into a fracas.
 Of course, many of them take enough damage from the fall to return them to the Dream Plane, but for the ballistic baldars, the excitement of the dive is what they live for.

 Arderial magi have taken to the high-spirited Ballistic Baldars, and adopted them into the Arderial region.
 Although they are rare in the clouds, ballistic baldars can be found wandering the solid clouds of Arderial, readying themselves for a truly stupendous dive.